shmoergh/moduleur/modules/07-brain/brain-sdk/README.md

 # Brain SDK Overview

-The Brain SDK is a firmware and library collection for the Raspberry Pi Pico, designed to accelerate embedded development.
+The Brain SDK is a modular firmware and library collection for the Raspberry Pi Pico, designed to accelerate embedded development.
 It provides reusable components for I/O, UI, DSP, and more, along with example programs and scripts to streamline project setup and prototyping.

 ## Features
 Brain is based on the Raspberry Pi Pico.
 It's a universal digital module for Eurorack synths with flexible inputs and outputs.